The National Gender and Development Resource Program

 Certified GR Pool Members are referred to requesting institutions when PCW staff cannot personally respond to client agencies’ concerns relative to their gender mainstreaming efforts.
-To date, PCW has certified 7 batches of GR Pool with a total of 141 individual GAD experts from national government agencies, local government units, academe, civil society organizations, and independent consultants.
-Of the 141 experts, 115 are females, 26 are males.
+To date, PCW has certified seven batches of GR Pool with a total of 141 individual GAD experts from national government agencies, local government units, academe, civil society organizations, and independent consultants.
+Of the 141 experts, 115 are females, and 26 are males.

 2.2.
 Certification of GAD Training Programs